-Costs were defined by the CPM schedule, with an approved feasibility study marking the point of the initiation of capital expenditures; costs prior to the approved feasibility study were considered to be "sunk" costs.
-Initial capital cost was defined as all cost incurred before start-up, which would be when the first ore would be crushed and placed on the heap leach pad.
-Production year +1 would begin at start-up, and would define the beginning of operating cost.
-Deferred capital cost and sustaining capital cost would occur starting in production year +1 and in production years thereafter during the life of mine (LOM).
+Costs were defined by the CPM schedule, with an approved feasibility study marking the point of the initiation of capital expenditures; cost prior to the approved feasibility study were considered to be "sunk" costs.
+Initial capital cost was defined as all cost incurred before startup, which would be when the first mineralized material would be crushed and placed on the heap leach pad.
+Production year +1 would begin at startup, and would define the beginning of operating cost.
+Deferred capital cost and sustaining capital cost would occur after year +1 and in production years thereafter during the life of mine (LOM).

-The heap leach production was assumed to start in year +1 at a rate of 57 ktpd (57,000 tonnes per day) and ramped up to a nominal 100 ktpd until start-up of the milling operation.
+The heap leach production was assumed to start in year +1 at a rate of 57 ktpd (57,000 tonnes per day) and ramped up to a nominal 100 ktpd until startup of the milling operation.
 Thereafter, the heap leach production rate was variable, depending on the pit production schedule necessary to sustain the required mill throughput.

-The cost estimate was developed to a baseline which is similar to the Fort Knox mining operation near Fairbanks.
-This cost basis was subsequently scaled to the Heap Leach Only and for the Heap Leach with 100 ktpd Mill by factoring the baseline estimate.
+The cost estimate was developed to a baseline established for the Heap Leach with 50ktpd Mill, which is nominally analogous to the Fort Knox mining operation near Fairbanks.
+This cost basis was subsequently scaled to the alternatives considered (Heap Leach Only and Heap Leach with 100ktpd Mill by factoring.